Isolated Showers And Thunderstorms

 Today

-Isolated showers and thunderstorms before 1pm, then isolated showers and thunderstorms after 5pm.
-Some of the storms could produce gusty winds.
-Mostly sunny, with a high near 87.
-Breezy, with a light and variable wind becoming south southwest 16 to 21 mph in the afternoon.
+Isolated showers and thunderstorms.
+Some of the storms could produce small hail.
+Partly sunny, with a high near 85.
+Breezy, with a light and variable wind becoming southwest 16 to 21 mph in the morning.
 Winds could gust as high as 29 mph.
 Chance of precipitation is 20%.

-Sunny, with a high near 91.
-Breezy, with a light and variable wind becoming west southwest 10 to 15 mph in the morning.
-Winds could gust as high as 21 mph.

 Tonight

-Mostly clear, with a low around 59.
-Breezy, with a west southwest wind 10 to 15 mph becoming light and variable after midnight.
-Winds could gust as high as 21 mph.
+Isolated showers and thunderstorms before 10pm.
+Partly cloudy, with a low around 54.
+Breezy, with a west southwest wind 11 to 16 mph becoming light west after midnight.
+Winds could gust as high as 23 mph.
+Chance of precipitation is 20%.

+Sunny, with a high near 86.
+Calm wind becoming west northwest 5 to 9 mph in the afternoon.

+Mostly clear, with a low around 54.
+West northwest wind 5 to 9 mph becoming light and variable after midnight.

 Wednesday